visualDust/gavin.gong.host/blog/2024-02-18-get-started-with-cuda-programming/index.md

 ![](./imgs/index/0a808afeeb997181c4aac4010.png)

 Then you can access the correct data in kernel function via `blockDim` and `threadIdx`.

+## Example: Summing Matrices with a 1D Grid and 1D Blocks

 Here's an example CUDA code that demonstrates copying values of array `a` and `b` from CPU to GPU, performing an addition operation (`add`) on the GPU, and then copying the result `c` back from GPU to CPU and printing it to the console.
 In this example, we have 1000 values in array `a` and `b`, we use 1000 threads to calculate each of the sum of the elements from `a` and `b`:

+File `add-with-1d-grid-1d-block.cu`:
 ```cpp
 #include <stdio.h>